‘Wildly problematic’: Standing, the Supreme Court, and mifepristone

 “Something the justices will have to wrestle with”

-The intention of standing is to limit the cases federal courts hear to only those where clear and concrete harms are at stake, prohibiting parties from filing lawsuits to challenge laws or policies they simply don’t like.
+The intention of standing is to limit the cases federal courts hear to only those in which clear and concrete harms are at stake, prohibiting parties from filing lawsuits to challenge laws or policies they simply don’t like.
 In the mifepristone lawsuit, the parties differ radically on whether those harms are clear enough.

 Brought by a coalition of anti-abortion organizations and physicians against the U.S. Food and Drug Administration, the lawsuit seeks to revoke the approval of mifepristone by the agency.
 The FDA first approved the drug in 2000, and it is one of two drugs used in medication abortion.
 More than half of all abortions are now carried out using medication, according to a survey from the Guttmacher Institute.

-In the past two weeks, both a federal judge in northern Texas and a three-judge panel of the U.S. Court of Appeals for the Fifth Circuit sided against the FDA.
+In the past two weeks, both a federal judge in northern Texas and a three-judge panel of the U.S. Court of Appeals for the 5th Circuit sided against the FDA.

-While the district court stayed the agency’s 23-year-old approval of mifepristone, the Fifth Circuit panel narrowed the stay to 2016 FDA actions expanding access to the drug.
+While the District Court stayed the agency’s 23-year-old approval of mifepristone, the 5th Circuit panel narrowed the stay to 2016 FDA actions expanding access to the drug.
 The standing analyses in both rulings have been consistent, and they have raised eyebrows.

 Both lower courts agreed that the physicians – or a member physician in one of the organizations – have standing because they’ve had to, and with “statistical certainty” will continue to have to, give emergency care to women who experience complications after taking mifepristone.
 The organizations also have “associational standing,” the panel found, because the FDA’s regulatory actions around the drug forced them to divert “time, energy, and resources” away from other activities.

-Critics have warned that such a broad view of standing would allow, for example, ER doctors who treat gunshot victims to challenge gun laws, or allow environmental groups to challenge federal actions that damage public land one of their members may one day want to visit.
+Critics have warned that such a broad view of standing would allow, for example, emergency room doctors who treat gunshot victims to challenge gun laws, or allow environmental groups to challenge federal actions that damage public land that one of their members may one day want to visit.

 This analysis also appears to violate several Supreme Court precedents.
 And the FDA insists that the injuries related to complications from mifepristone, which has been used by 5.6 million women, are overblown.

-The anti-abortion organizations’ standing arguments “rests on a wholly misleading portrayal of mifepristone’s well-documented safety record,” the agency writes in a brief to the high court.
+The anti-abortion organizations’ standing argument “rests on a wholly misleading portrayal of mifepristone’s well-documented safety record,” the agency writes in a brief to the high court.

 “Over the nearly 23 years mifepristone has been on the market,” the agency continues, “respondents purport to identify only ‘three doctors’” who were forced to participate in abortions because of complications.
 “Three examples from over 20 years of experience would not suggest that any particular doctor faces an imminent threat of such an occurrence.”

-Note: Update: After press time, the Supreme Court ruled 7-2 that mifepristone should remain broadly available while the appeals process continues.
-Justices Clarence Thomas and Samuel Alito indicated in a dissent that they would not have granted a stay.
-Our story has been updated to reflect that decision.